SE701-T1/frontend/CONTRIBUTING.md

 8. Merge your changes

 ### PR Templates
 Insert pr request template here.
-Other team members should review the proposed code and suggest changes as required.
+Pull requests should be created to merge all changes.
+Other team members will review the proposed code and suggest changes as required.
 Discussions about the code should be kept to the relevant issue/PR so that all team members can see and benefit from it.

 ## Code review process
+Team members in the relevant sub-team will review the code submitted for PR.
+Team members will review code for readability, style, bugs, test coverage and completion of acceptance criteria.

 ## Code, commit message and branch name conventions
 (When linting and formatting is finalised add details here)